L2-Lagrange/Simple-LM1875-sound-system/README.md

 The system will work with any standard audio signal source input, it does not need to be a bluetooth receiver.
 In this case my signal source is a [$3 bluetooth reciever module from Amazon](https://www.amazon.com/hiBCTR-Wireless-Bluetooth-Audio-Receiver/dp/B0FDLGMMYC/ref=sr_1_8?crid=350EUMJXBN4NV&dib=eyJ2IjoiMSJ9.Hz_ZgfGwXoIZV5nocs7b126nDdCcdYSbgK9A1z3RJKLhT1cz--GEa3WTc_r3OOHGRY9FarT_VZx-J5lBDyLFj8vOGiySonwBIZ1kvVUOeB1Q8dR2eUkfJ7Q_jlzzyOuEYd0lVI_-uhTDe1ct_fYaA3AArWnHJAKOYzXvK3QndtL3qvyXXTN7THovINOcq88VqpU_mcGi9XMeYuAU9Y2iQcgw7ReGjUXgMcREKI2Z7GU.sa2W5zidMW-tkHYAYGa7TfbJ-GyrVTsSYmgwTngp6ZE&dib_tag=se&keywords=bluetooth+module&qid=1775198601&sprefix=bluetooth+modu%2Caps%2C182&sr=8-8), which is improved with an analog filter stage.
 You could also use it as a guitar amplifier or something similar.

-Proper heat sinking is very important for the power stage.
-I used an aluminum L bar which gave me space to mount both boards, but you can get by with [significantly smaller heat sinks](https://www.amazon.com/dp/B07B62V4FP?ref=nb_sb_ss_w_as-reorder_k5_1_9&amp=&crid=2OR320LZAT9D7&sprefix=heat%2Bsink&th=1) especially during testing.

-The semiconductors and electrolitic capacitors for this project were ordered from Digikey.
-The LM1875 chips are the most important component to get from a reliable source.
-Do not buy them on Amazon.
-The components used in this build are sourced from a mix of Amazon and Digikey.

 <p align="center">
   <img src="Images/System_Image.png" width="500"><br>
   <em> Image of prototype </em>
 </p>

 The system is modular and consists of two main boards.
 One is a reciever board that includes an analog filter for reducing DAC noise, followed by a gain stage and output buffer.
 The other is an LM1875 power amplifier board with an input buffer, phase splitter, and bridge-tied-load output.
 Each subystem can be built one at a time on breadboard/perfboard and tested before building the next stage.

+ Proper heat sinking is very important for the power stage.
+I used an aluminum L bar which gave me space to mount both boards, but you can get by with [significantly smaller heat sinks](https://www.amazon.com/dp/B07B62V4FP?ref=nb_sb_ss_w_as-reorder_k5_1_9&amp=&crid=2OR320LZAT9D7&sprefix=heat%2Bsink&th=1) especially during testing.

 <p align="center">
   <img src="Images/LM1875_System_Block_Diagram.jpg" width="600"><br>